yohana-samile/yohana-samile/README.md

 <!-- Web desing and developement, my goals is to become a software developer and working with big companies. -->

->### Am familier with PHP procedural, PDO, and Laravel, Bootstrap (Html/CSS framework), and Javascript.
+>### I Am familier with PHP procedural, PDO, and Laravel, Bootstrap (Html/CSS framework), and Javascript.

 - I’m looking to collaborate [github.com/yohana-samile](https://github.com/yohana-samile) on Laravel